joeyglenn12/ryder-cup-2025/README.md

 ## 1. 📊 2025 Statistical Rating

-This rating is based on a player's in-game statistics for the 2025 season.
-Each stat was normalized using MinMaxScaler, then weighted according to its predictive importance.
+This rating is based on a player's statistics for the 2025 season.
+Each stat was normalized using MinMaxScaler, then weighted according to its importance.

 ### Metrics Used: